Organic SEO is…

 Definition & Techniques

 The best way to start increasing your organic traffic is to do some Google specific SEO[for organic SEO techniques], since close to 90 percent of all internet searches are made using a Google search product.
 Things like valid code, Section 508 compliance, finely tuned meta descriptions across the site, relatively low numbers of outbound links, a little social networking and regular software and content updates are top priority.
-Learn a bunch of specifics about organic SEO by clicking that link.

 Targeted advertising: 59% of internet users have noticed it, but most don’t like it… – Pew Research